Linguistic performance: Related distinctions

-Proposed in the 1950s by Noam Chomsky, generative grammar is an analysis approach to language as a structural framework of the human mind.
-Through formal analysis of components such as syntax, morphology, semantics and phonology, a generative grammar seeks to model the implicit linguistic knowledge with which speakers determine grammaticality.

-In transformational generative grammar theory, Chomsky distinguishes between two components of language production: competence and performance.
-Competence describes the mental knowledge of a language, the speaker's intrinsic understanding of sound-meaning relations as established by linguistic rules.
-Performance – that is the actual observed use of language – involves more factors than phonetic-semantic understanding.
-Performance requires extra-linguistic knowledge such as an awareness of the speaker, audience and the context, which crucially determines how speech is constructed and analyzed.
-It is also governed by principles of cognitive structures not considered aspects of language, such as memory, distractions, attention, and speech errors.

-I-Language versus E-Language

-In 1986, Chomsky proposed a distinction similar to the competence/performance distinction, entertaining the notion of an I-Language (internal language) which is the intrinsic linguistic knowledge within a native speaker and E-Language (external language) which is the observable linguistic output of a speaker.
-It was I-Language that Chomsky argued should be the focus of inquiry, and not E-Language.
+In 1986, Noam Chomsky proposed a distinction similar to the competence/performance distinction, entertaining the notion of an I-Language (internal language) which is the intrinsic linguistic knowledge within a native speaker and E-Language (external language) which is the observable linguistic output of a speaker.

-E-language has been used to describe the application of artificial systems, such as in calculus, set theory and with natural language viewed as sets, while performance has been used purely to describe applications of natural language.
-Between I-Language and competence, I-Language refers to our intrinsic faculty for language, competence is used by Chomsky as an informal, general term, or as term with reference to a specific competency such as "grammatical competence" or "pragmatic competence".

 Performance-grammar correspondence hypothesis

 John A. Hawkins's Performance-Grammar Correspondence Hypothesis (PGCH) states that the syntactic structures of grammars are conventionalized based on whether and how much the structures are preferred in performance.
 Performance preference is related to structure complexity and processing, or comprehension, efficiency.
 Specifically, a complex structure refers to a structure containing more linguistic elements or words at the end of the structure than at the beginning.
 It is this structural complexity that results in decreased processing efficiency since more structure requires additional processing.
 This model seeks to explain word order across languages based on avoidance of unnecessary complexity in favour of increased processing efficiency.
 Speakers make an automatic calculation of the Immediate Constituent(IC)-to-word order ratio and produce the structure with the highest ratio.
 Structures with a high IC-to-word order are structures that contain the fewest words required for the listener to parse the structure into constituents which results in more efficient processing.